The Borderline Daughter

-Do you have a daughter that you dread parenting?
+Do you have a daughter who you dread parenting?

-Symptoms of Borderline Personality Disorder (BPD) become most prominent during the phase of adolescence where young adults are supposed to seek independence and autonomy through successive decrease in parental support.
+Symptoms of borderline personality disorder (BPD) become most prominent during the phase of adolescence where young adults are supposed to seek independence and autonomy through the successive decrease in parental support.
 Some children resist this process.
 They covet their earliest experiences of total access and total dependency on a parental figure and they spend their lives seeking a re-creation of this.

 Here is how the dysfunction gets set up.